mysqludf/lib_mysqludf_stomp/README.md

 `SELECT stompsend2("127.0.0.1","Welcome", "Hello broker", "login","guest","passcode","mypass");`

-If the credentials are invalid, you should receive a NULL response.
+If the credentials are invalid, you should receive the body of the message sent by the broker (ex: "Access refused for client 'guest'.").

 ## Credits